 Players are expected to remember their own triggered abilities; intentionally ignoring one is Cheating.
-At Competitive and Professional REL, players are not required to point out the existence of triggered abilities that they do not control, though they may do so within a turn if they wish.
+Players are not required to point out the existence of triggered abilities that they do not control, though they may do so within a turn if they wish.

-Triggered abilities are considered to be forgotten by their controller once they have taken an action past the point where the triggered ability would be expected to resolve.
+Triggered abilities are considered to be forgotten by their controller once they have taken an action past the point where the triggered ability would have an observable impact on the game.
 Triggered abilities that are forgotten are not considered to have gone onto the stack.